Act-On Announces Act-On InSite, New GenAI Web Agent

 • You’re early in a growth phase, or experiencing some economic uncertainty, and not able to hire a full-time specialist

-Including contractors in your org charts and team structure planning helps ensure there’s visibility into who’s responsible for managing budgets and workflows.
+Including contractors in your department charts and team structure planning helps ensure there’s visibility into who’s responsible for managing budgets and workflows.
 And clearly documenting these roles can also help identify opportunities for sharing resources between teams.

 For example, rather than Growth and Product Marketing contracting separate content writers, you could onboard one shared resource who becomes more familiar with your audience and product — and creates higher-quality content for both teams.